How we grow scented pinks at Churchtown Farm

 Water: Here on the Isles of Scilly, water is extremely limited.
 We only have available whatever rainwater we can collect from our rooves, supplemented by a small quantity from our own wells.
 By growing our pinks in tubs, we can ensure that we give each plant exactly the right amount of water and feed at any time of the year.
 In this way, we conserve our precious water reserves and minimise any impact on the environment from excess fertiliser.

 Crop rotation: On St. Martin’s, we are also extremely limited by the availability of suitably sheltered fields in which to grow flowers, this means that we find it extremely difficult to practice a proper crop rotation with our best fields.
-By growing in tubs, we are able to use our best fields to continuously grow pinks without risk of pests and diseases building up in the soil.
+By growing in tubs, we are able to use our best fields to continuously grow pinks without the risk of pests and diseases building up in the soil.

 Weed Control: As we first cover the field with a ground cover before laying out the tubs, weeds cannot grow in the crop.
 This saves us time in weeding operations and means that we do not have to spray with chemical weed killers.
+You can find out more about how we run our farm sustainably by clicking below.

 How do we choose which varieties to grow?